Global Critical Issues

 Misinformation

 Following the start of the coronavirus pandemic, the World Health Organization coined the word: “infodemic — an overabundance of information and the rapid spread of misleading or fabricated news, images, and videos.”
 Infodemics have happened in the past, but currently we face the spread of misinformation on a global scale.
-People are connected through the internet or other means and share information more quickly.
-The spread of misinformation can have negative, even fatal, consequences.
+People are connected through the internet or other technology and share information across national borders more quickly.
+The spread of misinformation is a global problem that can have negative, even fatal, consequences.
 We must learn how we can identify and stop the spread of disinformation.
+How will cultural norms change to manage the threat and power of fake information?

 Polarization